 My dream is that baby harp seals will no longer be killed for their fur

 On and around the ice floes of the North Atlantic and Arctic Oceans lives one of the earth’s most adorable animals.
 Its fluffy white fur and big black eyes have made it one of the most beloved animals on the planet.
 Sadly, many of these lovable creatures live only a few months before dying a violent death at the hands of a commercial seal hunter.
-Hundreds of thousands of harp seals are killed every year, slaughtered for their pelts that will be used in the fur industry.
+Tens of thousands of harp seals are killed every year, slaughtered for their pelts that will be used in the fur industry.

 Traditional Life to Commercial Exploitation